shashank-srikant/parse-election-data/README.md

 $ pip install -r ./scripts/requirements.txt
 ```

+ - Install Tesseract-4 (and not 3).
+Instructions at bottom of this blog -- https://medium.com/quantrium-tech/installing-tesseract-4-on-ubuntu-18-04-b6fcd0cbd78f

  - To run the script to parse the PDF into image cards
  ```
  $ python parse.py /path/to/folder/containing/pdfs /path/to/folder/in/which/to/dump/card/jpegs